redeclipse/community/Iceflower/textures/hud/RE-hud-healthbg+health-ReadMe.txt

+PLEASE NOTE: Health bar and impulsebar (RE-hud-impulsebg+impulse.svg) should be the "same" as possible! (but impulsebg is based on healthbg).

 Files:

 RE-hud-healthbg+health.svg
 - Main work data ONLY for editing (its not centered to the work area)

 RE-hud-healthbg-export.svg
 - Is the centered healthbg for making a RE style with it.

 RE-hud-health-export.svg
-- Is the match health bar to the healthbg-export for making a RE style with it.
+- Is matched to health bar (healthbg-export) for making a RE style with it.

 RE-hud-healthbg+health-export.svg
 -Just both healthbg and health bar in one data.